 Travellers have been enticed by this region’s riches for centuries, whether spices, silk or silver.
-Today, their beaches, beauty and culture make them popular with backpackers and honeymooners alike.
+Today, their beaches, beauty, wildlife and culture make them popular with backpackers and honeymooners alike.
 Come with us and fall in love with this tropical paradise, too.

-As well as a wild natural world to explore, on our tours you’ll have the opportunity to visit Sarawak, the one-time outpost of the ‘White Rajahs’, Kuching’s museums, temples and classic architecture, and the Mulu caves – the largest cave complex in the world.
+As well as a wild natural world to explore, you’ll have the opportunity to visit Sarawak, the one-time outpost of the ‘White Rajahs’, Kuching’s museums, temples and classic architecture, and the Mulu caves – the largest cave complex in the world.

 Weather & Climate